auriaahmad/Coursera-HTML-CSS-JavaScript/README.md

-# Coursera-HTML-CSS-JavaScript
+# Web Development Journey 🌐

-🌐 Completed HTML, CSS, and JavaScript Course by John Hopkins University on Coursera 🚀
+## Completed HTML, CSS, and JavaScript Course by John Hopkins University on Coursera 🚀

+Equipped with a solid foundation in web development basics! 🛠️

+**Key Takeaways:**
+- Mastered HTML for structuring content
+- Polished my CSS skills for creative UI design
+- Explored JavaScript for interactive web experiences

+This course experience has emphasized the significance of establishing a strong foundation in mastering the fundamentals.